Off-the-grid: Usage and sanitation

 For off-grid buildings, efficient use of water is needed to prevent water supplies from running out.
 While this is ultimately habit-dependent, measures involve low-flow fixtures for faucets, shower heads, and toilets which decreases the flow rate of faucets or the volume of water per flush to reduce total water used.
 Water can be eliminated in toilets through the uses of a composting toilet.
 Automatic leak detectors and tap closures can reduce amounts of wasted water.
 Greywater recycling can further save on water by reusing water from faucets, showers, dishwashers, and clothes washers.
 This is done through storing and treating the greywater, which can then be reused as a non-potable water source.

 If an off-grid home is not connected to a sewer system, a wastewater system must also be included.
 On-site wastewater management is usually done through storage and leaching.
 This involves storing greywater and blackwater in a septic tank or aeration tank to be treated, which is connected to a leaching field that slowly allows the water to percolate out into the ground.
 While more and expensive waste water treatment options are also available, this is a common reliable means to dispose of waste water without polluting the environment.

+Financial

+Going off the grid financially could be done by using cash, cash cards, cryptocurrencies, alternative community currencies, off grid peer-to-peer lending, and bullion coins.
+It could be useful to protect financial assets from bank failures, bank fraud, asset freezing, electromagnetic pulse, and from creditors or debt collectors.